 The choice of whether to test for Ebola virus infection depends on the patient's history and their risk of infection according to the algorithm below.

 Malaria is still the most common cause of fever in people who live/work in, or travellers who have returned from, an endemic area and should be ruled out.
 Co-infection with malaria was seen in up to 5% of patients in West Africa during the 2014 outbreak, so the possibility of dual infection should be considered in all patients.
 In the case of a positive rapid diagnostic test result for malaria, the infection should be treated while keeping in mind the patient's risk for Ebola virus infection and the possibility of a dual infection.
 Ebola virus infection should be considered in a patient who does not respond to antimalarial therapy.

 It is recommended that appropriate confirmatory tests for Ebola virus infection are performed before, or in tandem with, differentiating tests for other suspected conditions if Ebola virus infection is suspected.

-Traditionally, no other investigations outside of a malaria screen and RT-PCR were recommended due to the fear of putting laboratory workers at risk.
+Traditionally, no other investigations outside of a malaria screen and reverse transcription-polymerase chain reaction (RT-PCR) were recommended due to the fear of putting laboratory workers at risk.
 However, it is now recognised that other investigations can be done safely according to recommended guidelines, as long as the laboratory is informed of the sample in advance, and the bloods are correctly packaged and retained at the end in case the RT-PCR is positive.
 Local protocols should be clear about safe transport of samples to the local and referral laboratories, and safe handling on receipt in the local laboratory.